supreethr23/microsoft_repo/Hands-on-Lab/module-1.md

 In this exercise, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
 You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.

 ### You have successfully completed the lab
+Now, click on **Next** from the lower right corner to move to the next page.